 Scoring and Rules

-The tournament will commence when the organizers call the competition to order.
-Wines will be poured for each participating team in intervals of approximately 8 minutes between pours.
-The judges will be solely responsible for timing.
-There will be a short break of approximately five minutes after the sixth wine for emptying the dump buckets and competitor comfort.
-Upon completion of the 8 minute sampling period for the final wine there will be a 10 minute period where the contestants can finalize their answer sheet prior to turning it in for scoring.
+Wines are poured for each participating team in intervals of approximately 8 minutes between pours.
+The organizers are solely responsible for timing.
+Contestants will have 10 minutes upon completion of the final wine 8 minute sampling period to finalize their answer sheet prior to turning in for scoring.

 A form will be provided for teams to submit their answers for scoring.
 Blank paper will be provided for notes.
 The use of reference materials such as printed sheets, books, or electronic devices are not allowed during the competition.
-Use of any of these items for any reason during the competition or during the break will result in a point deduction for the team responsible for the rule infraction.
-The judges will determine the penalty for each infraction observed and the point deductions will be solely determined by the judges.
+Use of any of these items for any reason during the competition or during any breaks will result in a point deduction for the team responsible for the rule infraction.
+The organizers will determine the penalty for each infraction observed and the point deductions will be solely determined by the organizers.